AsaCooperStickland/situational-awareness-evals/README.md

 # Code for "Out of context, not out of mind: On measuring situational awareness in LLMs"

-Note that this is a cleaned up version of our original codebase, without a proper commit history.
+Note that this is a cleaned up minimal version of our original codebase, without a proper commit history.
 Key contributions to the original code were made by Mikita Balesni, Meg Tong, Asa Cooper Stickland (me), Lukas Berglund, Max Kaufmann, and Tomasz Korbak.

 ## Must DOs

-- [x] Dataset for training Experiment 1b
+- [x] Dataset for training Experiment 1b (1-hop)
-- [ ] Dataset for training Experiment 2
+- [ ] Dataset for training Experiment 2 (source reliability)
 - [ ] Code for training Experiment 1b
 - [ ] Code for training Experiment 2
 - [ ] Code for evaluating & plotting Experiment 1b